 In a striking verdict, which is perhaps yet another mystery about Reynard, the military court found him guilty of the crime.
 Apparently they gave greater significance to the testimony of the injured party than to Reynard and his two comrades.
 There is no mention in the trial proceedings of how Mary Barker singled out Reynard, but there are other accounts of soldiers being paraded so that wronged inhabitants could recognize an offender in the ranks.
 It is possible that the officers who sat on the court were privy to information that was not explicitly presented at the trial.
 It also may be that the court wanted to set an example to stave off plundering by other soldiers.

 Benjamin Reynard was sentenced to received 1000 lashes.
 We have no information on the extent to which this punishment was inflicted.
 Sometimes soldiers who were severely punished, particularly on dubious evidence, deserted, but not this one.
-As described above, Reynard continued to served through the end of the war.
+As described above, Reynard continued to serve through the end of the war.